neerajk555/hello-world-demo/README.md

 ## Description

-This is a basic Python script demonstrating a simple "Hello World" program.
+This is a basic Python script demonstrating a simple "Hello Universe" program.
 It's designed as a starting point for learning Python programming.